okviz/okviz.github.io/_docs/get-started/updating.md

 ## From the AppSource

-After installing a visual from the AppSource, you don't need to do anything to use the latest version of our visuals.
-In fact, each new version is automatically downloaded and updated in every report that uses that visual.
+If the visual has been installed on AppSource, no additional actions are required to keep it up to date.
+In fact, every new version of the visual is automatically downloaded in every report that uses a previous version.

-This behavior is straightforth and time-saving, but since **it does not show any notification when a new version has been downloaded in your reports and you have no control over it** (you can't downgrade for example), you may run into problems if there is a regression in the visual's code or sudden changes in the report layout.
+This behavior is straightforth and time-saving, but since **it doesn't show any notification when a new version is updated in your reports (and you cannot downgrade it at any time)** you may run into problems if a regression or new default settings cause a sudden change in the report layout.
+It is our duty to avoid these scenarios, but they actually happen.

 ## From the Org Store

-When a new version of a custom visual already installed in the Org Store is released, a Power BI admin can automatically **update all the reports using that visual throughout the organization**.
+When a new version of a custom visual installed in the Org Store is released, Power BI admins can automatically **update all the reports using that visual throughout the organization**.
 To update an existing visual in the Org Store:

-1. Log into your Power BI account and navigate to ***Admin portal***.
+1. Log into your Power BI account and navigate to [Admin portal](https://app.powerbi.com/admin-portal/).

     <img src="images/installation-org-1.png" width="500">